Article

 Ohio Defamation Law Fact: Ohio courts have jurisdiction over defendants who (1) post defamatory material online that Ohio residents view, (2) that material defames a plaintiff with Ohio domicile, and (3) the defendant knew the plaintiff’s domicile is Ohio.

 The law of business and commercial disparagement is complex and should be approached with a strategic game-plan.
-If you believe that you or your business has suffered business or commercial disparagement, reach out today to schedule a free, no-obligation consultation with the experienced defamation attorneys of Minc Law.
+If you believe that you or your business has suffered business or commercial disparagement, reach out today to schedule a free, no-obligation consultation with an intake specialist at Minc Law.
 Call us at (216) 373-7706, or schedule a meeting online today.

 ★★★★★